DanielJM-hash/daniel-eat-and-split/README.md

 External libraries:
 - [NPM](https://www.npmjs.com/)

-The Frameworks used for this Project are React js for the root page and Node js for the endpoint.
+The Frameworks used for this Project are React js for the root page, Node js for the endpoint and SQLite is used for the Database.